melhorenvio/range-validator/README.md

 $rangeValidator->checkBeginBiggerThanEnd();
 ```

-The checkRepeated() method set the response with the ranges that are fond more than just one time.
+The checkRepeated() method set the response with the ranges that are found more than just one time.
 ``` php
 $rangeValidator->checkRepeated();
 ```